Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Methods

 \textcircled{2} Multi-Scale Image Encoder.
-Inspired by 2D detection tasks~\cite{lin2017feature,ren2015faster,lin2017focal}, multi-scale can bring performance improvement.
+Inspired by 2D detection tasks~\cite{lin2017feature,ren2015faster,lin2017focal} and CVT~\cite{zhou2022cross}, multi-scale design can bring performance improvement.
 We leverage the speed advantage brought by Fast-Ray transformation to design a multi-scale BEV perception paradigm, expecting to gain performance benefit from multi-scale information.
 In \ours, image encoder obtains multi-scale image features output from a unified single-scale image input by a 3-layer FPN output structure.
 More details are in Section~\ref{sec:2d encoder}.

 \textcircled{3} Efficient BEV Encoder.
-Experiments have found that more blocks and larger resolutions in the 3D encoder do not significantly improve model performance in the case of rapidly increasing time-consuming.
-Along with "space-to-channel"(S2C), we only use one layer multi-scale concatenation fusion (MSCF) and multi-frame concatenation fusion (MFCF) module and less residual structure as BEV encoder, which greatly reduces the time consumption and has no damage to the accuracy.
+Experiments have found that more blocks and larger resolutions in the 3D encoder resulted in a rapid increase in inference latency but did not significantly improve model performance.
+Along with "space-to-channel"(S2C), we only use one layer multi-scale concatenation fusion (MSCF) and multi-frame concatenation fusion (MFCF) module and less residual structure as BEV encoder, which greatly reduces the inference latency and has no damage to the accuracy.
 More details are in Section~\ref{sec:3d encoder}.

 \textcircled{4} Data Augmentation.
-We empirically observe that severe over-fitting problem happened during the later training epochs in basic framework.
+We empirically observe that severe over-fitting problem happened during the later training epochs in the basic framework.
 This is because no data augmentation is used in basic framework.
 Motivated by recent work~\cite{huang2021bevdet,li2022bevdepth}, we add strong data augmentation on both image and BEV space, such as random flip, rotation \etc. More details are in Section~\ref{sec:aug}.

 \textcircled{5} Temporal Fusion.
 In real autonomous driving scenarios, the input is temporally continuous and has tremendous complementary information across time.
 For instance, one pedestrian partially occluded at current frame might be fully visible in the past several frames.
-Thus, we extend basic framework from spatial-only space to spatial-temporal space via introducing the temporal feature fusion module, similar with\cite{huang2022bevdet4d,li2022bevformer}.
+Thus, we extend basic framework from spatial-only space to spatial-temporal space via introducing the temporal feature fusion module, similar to~\cite{huang2022bevdet4d,li2022bevformer}.
 More specifically, we use current frame BEV features and stored history frame features as input and train \ours in an end-to-end manner.
 More details are in Section~\ref{sec:multiframe}.